Web development and website management - A complete overview

 This could look like this:

 In our example, you can see how the conversion rate behaves in the respective sales funnel phases.
 For the calculation, the pageviews of the lower funnel phase were divided by the pageviews of the upper funnel phase and multiplied by 100.
-This shows you how many % of the users have converted from one funnel phase to the next.
+This shows you how many % of users have converted from one funnel phase to the next.

 In this way, it is possible to compare different product categories with each other and make specific optimizations accordingly.